 Wall Street is full of dirty rent-seekers whose recklessness has destroyed the American economy over and over again ever since Ronald Reagan deregulated Wall Street.
 The comic wealth that came as a result of that deregulation has allowed Wall Street squeeze to bad financial policies from politicians caught in a campaign-finance chokehold.

 For all the money that Gates, Thiel, Musk and Zuckerberg personally have to mess around with, even collectively they could not come close to achieving economic and political havoc on par with that perpetuated by Goldman Sachs, Morgan Stanley, and Bank of America.
 Not even close.

-I will throw Paul Graham a bone for recognizing that in terms of scale and impact, Wall Street is the bigger concern.
 So I will throw Paul Graham a bone for recognizing that in terms of scale and impact on the American economy, Wall Street is definitely the bigger concern.

 But my guess is that what probably infuriates you about Paul Graham’s essay is his tacit contention that startups create wealth.
 This is not true.

 First of all, the vast majority of startups fail.
 Every venture capitalist knows this.
 Those pesky things, for the most part, just eat money and more often than not actually destroy wealth.

 But the second reason why you should not allow yourself to think that startups create wealth is because of how they are funded.

 What actually happens is wealthy people like Paul Graham fund startups because they think these things are valuable.
 Through venture funding, rich people legitimize startups.
 Thus, they confer value upon the startup.
 They then use their ridiculous money and connections to “advise” and “mentor” those deemed worthy of capital so that they can use this capital to build a future people like Paul Graham expect to see.